openstack-archive/tripleo-docs/deploy-guide/source/deployment/ansible_config_download.rst

 __________________________
 ``deploy_steps_playbook.yaml`` is the playbook used for deployment and template update.
-It applies all the software configuration necessary to deploy a full overcluod based on the templates provided as input to the deployment command.
+It applies all the software configuration necessary to deploy a full overcloud based on the templates provided as input to the deployment command.

 This section will summarize at high level the different ansible plays used within this playbook.
 The play names shown here are the same names used within